How will you Raven?

 Situated directly on the waterfront, the Boathouse emphasizes the use of Pearly Pond for recreational activities.
 During the academic year, it is used by the Adventure Recreation program to instruct and supervise the kayaking, canoeing and sailing programs.

 The campus has an impressive series of trails designed for year-round use.
 They are ideal for mountain biking, hiking, snowshoeing, cross-country skiing, trail running and nature walking.

 Overlooking the interior of the North Fields Activity Center, the Clubhouse offers the campus community a unique meeting area for various activities.
 It can be set up as a conference room, a dance studio, game room or casual meeting room.
 Amenities include a kitchenette and restroom facilities.

 The intramural fields, located on the academic mall, were constructed as open green space for students to enjoy informal recreational activities and structured intramural sports.
 These lighted fields allow for evening participation in softball, flag football, ultimate Frisbee and many other campus-wide, recreational special events.

-From our location in Rindge, the best of New England is at your doorstep.
 Whether you like hiking a mountain, exploring quaint country towns, or taking in the culture of cities like Boston, you'll find it all within your reach.